telerik/teststudio-docs/docs/features/source-control/tfs/project-item-options-tfs.md

 ---
 # TFS Project Item Options

+<a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> provides built-in integration with TFS source control.

-There are five Source Control specific options when you right click on a project item that is connected to TFS and hover over **Source Control**.
+In order to maintain the source controlled project, there are 5 Source Control specific options when you right click on a project item, which is connected to TFS, and hover over **Source Control**.

 ![Source Control][1]